joshuarichard/amgg/README.md

 Unzip the two keys and put them in a folder called `keys/` in the root directory of the project.

+Lastly, run `mkdir log` to create the log directory.

 ### Configuration
 To configure the system, you need to edit a couple of things in the `config.json` file.